lucioalmeidastockio/some-core-layer/README.md

 <br>

 Some parts of our workflow require us to make contact with components from the _external world_, such as databases or other services.
 That means some kind of specific technology, library or framework will be used in order to accomplish that.
-The problem with that is we can't make our use case layer coupled to the set of technologies we chose to use at the moment.
-That is because if tomorrow, next week, next month or next year we decide to change our choice we must be able to get it done without having to change anything in our use case layer.
+The problem with that is the fact we can't make our use case layer coupled to the set of technologies we chose to use at a certain moment.
+That is because if tomorrow, next week, next month or next year we decide to change our decision we must be able to get it done without having to change anything in our use case logical core layer.

 How is it possible?

 ### Abstraction, baby!
 Let's use Ports!

 Each time we need to make contact with some external component, we will just create a Port for that.
 Ports will be a layer of abstraction in which we will just trust whoever implements them will do it rightly.
 If our objective is to retrieve an employee by its ID, we'll create a Port for that.
-If the actual retrievement will be done by fetching an API or querying a table in a database directly, that's none of the UseCase layer's business.
-We'll just rely on the Ports.
+If the actual retrievement will be done by fetching an API or querying a table in a database directly, that's none of the use case logical core layer's business.
+We'll just rely on Ports.

-So to validate if the employee really exists, what we are going to do is to create a Port for retrieving the employee by its ID.
+So to validate if the employee really exists, what we are going to do is to create a Port for retrieving an optional of employee by its ID.
 The same will be done for the role's preexistence validation.

 But let's get lowprofile about it right now.
 What about the other part of the flow?
-The part which was described as being possible to be done internally once the data would've been already retrieved.
-That part regards to the logics that involve finishing the current role assignment, assigning a new role to the employee and incrementing the employee's history of assingments.
+The part which was described as being possible to be done internally, at the logical core layer once the data would've been already retrieved.
+That is: finishing the current role assignment of an employee, assigning a new role and incrementing the employee's history of assingments.
 Of course at some point we'll need to persist those changes, but to make those changes in the first place we don't need to contact any external component once the data is present.

 Smells like entity spirit.

-It seems to be pure logic.
+It is pure logic.
 Pure business rule.
 It is the perfect fit for business entities.
-Indeed, we didn't even mention them yet, but they are right there, in front of us.
-So let's take a look at how they could take form.
+By the way, we didn't even mention them yet, but they are right there, in front of us, screaming to be noticed.
+So let's take a look at how they could take form in our code.

 ## Time for Business Entities!